-The Education and Professional Development Committee (EPDC) has officially launched the new SRA International Speaker's Bureau.
+The Education and Professional Development Committee (EPDC) is now accepting applications for the SRA International Speaker's Bureau!

 The Society of Research Administrators International is often asked to provide specific training opportunities to organizations.
 In response to that growing demand, SRAI has created a Speaker's Bureau.
 The purpose of the bureau is to be able to respond quickly to opportunities that will benefit the Society and its members.

 Members of the Speaker's Bureau will be called upon to provide a variety of training opportunities.
 They are expected to have extensive research management experience, to be subject matter experts, to have presented at regional and national conferences, and to have received exemplary reviews on past presentations and programmatic content.

 Speaker's Bureau members will understand the broader picture of research management and how it fits within the specific customers’ organization.
 They must have experience interacting with research faculty, review committees, government regulators, auditors and others associated with the field.
 They must also have served in a decision-making capacity so they can convey the true complexities of the job.